Dimers on Riemann surfaces II: conformal invariance and scaling limit: Local to global

-where the constants implicit in the $\asymp $ symbol \footnote{In what follows $\asymp$ will always mean the same thing as here.} are bounded in terms of the mass of loops intersecting $\bs \eta$ with a non-contractible support.
 Also, recall that the set $\cC_{\bs \eta}$ denotes the $\bs \eta$-contractible loops.
-Let us now recall the meaning of the ratio of the probabilities.
+Let us now recall the meaning of the quantity $R$.
 Run Wilson's algorithm using the walks generated by $\P_{\bs x}$, where the first branch is sampled from $x^1$ and the second from $x^2$ (whatever be the domain).
 We now define the pair of stopping times $\tau_N$ (resp. $\tau_{\bs \eta_r}$) as the hitting times of $\partial N$ (resp. $\bs \eta_r$) using the independent random walks generated by $\P_{\bs x}$.
 We write $\tau_N < \tau_{\bs \eta_r}$ to mean that the inequality holds for each coordinate.
 The event $\cA_{\cM}$ is the event that when we apply Wilson's algorithm in $\cM_r:=\cM \setminus (\bs \eta_r \cup \partial)$ to the walks, we create branches which separate the manifold into annuli.
 Similarly, if we run (the usual classical version of) Wilson's algorithm in $N_r:= N \setminus \bs \eta_r$, we define $\cA_N$ to be the event that the resulting branches are disjoint.
 Also ``compatible'' has the same meaning as in \eqref{eq:start_surface3}: the loop erasures of the walks must produce paths which are compatible with being CRSF branches when we do Wilson's algorithm in $\cM_r $ (see \cref{fig:compatibility}).
 Note that for the event corresponding to $N$, the conditions in the event guarantee compatibility, so we do not mention it in the event.

 \textbf{Step 2.} We choose $r$ small enough so that the implicit constant in \eqref{RNlocal}, and the term denoted $L$ in \eqref{RNlocal} are both close to 1 (see \cref{prop:marginalM,L:fewcontractible}).
 More precisely, observe that $L \ge 1$ because the loops counted in the denominator are also counted in the numerator (since $N$ is simply connected).
 Let $d = \diam (N)$ and suppose without loss of generality that $N$ is a ball centered at $x$.
 Then note further that the extra loops in the numerator compared to the denominator all have diameter greater than $d/4$ if $r< d/4$ and these loops also intersect the ball $B(x,r)$.
 Similarly there is a lower bound depending only on the manifold $\cM$ on the diameter of any loop whose support is non contractible.
 Therefore, by choosing $r$ small enough (depending only on $\eps$, $\cM$ and the diameter of $N$), \cref{L:fewcontractible} shows that only a small mass of such loops intersect $\eta_r$ and overall we get